ssilverberry/OnlineStore/README.md

 # OnlineStore
 Studying project.
-Online store which was made with ♥ and Java (JSP).
+Online store made with ♥ and Java (JSP).